-If you have a problem with these tenacious creatures, you probably know by now their hallmark; huge colonies that extend above ground and a vicious sting.
-If you are experiencing fire ants indoors, these may be foraging from a colony outside or in the walls of your home.
+If you have a problem with these tenacious creatures, you probably know by now their hallmark: huge colonies that extend above ground and a vicious sting.
+If you are seeing fire ants indoors, they may be foraging from a colony outside or in the walls of your home.
 In any event, baiting is always a good idea for ants inside a structure.
-Baits come in a variety of applications including: prebaited stations, gel applications and granules.
+Baits come in a variety of applications, including pre-baited stations, gel applications and granules.
 Always consult the product label for more detailed information.
 The three rules of using bait stations are as follows:

 - Wash your hands BEFORE touching the bait.

 - Do not use insecticides or cleansers on or near the bait.